If you’re passionate about the environment, here are ways to make your wedding more eco-friendly in Oceanside.

 Choose invitations made from recycled paper and select vegetable base dyes.
-Reduce the amount of paper you use and ditch the inner envelope and have your guests RSVP online.
+Reduce the amount of paper you use and ditch the inner envelope by having your guests RSVP online.
 Of course, you could send out evites if you’re not worried about the etiquette police.
-Check out Designs by Lenila‘s invitations that are created from recycled and eco friendly paper and materials: 100% recycled cardstock, spun palm tree fibers for the envelope, and the handmade mulberry paper made from the bark of the Saa Tree in Thailand.
+In San Diego, check out Green Field Paper, creating eco-friendly papers with a purpose.

 Find a venue that fits your style so you don’t need to do over-the-top decorations.
 Use lighting or reusable fabric to add that special touch, but paper tissue products like Chinese lanterns and pom poms should be reconsidered.
 Also, ask your venue what steps they take to help reduce, reuse, recycle as well as water conservation.